Sleep is imperative for good health, yet over 30% of adults report sleeping less than the recommended seven hours per night.

 Health Benefits of Ashwagandha

 Ashwagandha is considered an adaptogen, a term that describes a group of herbs that are said to protect the body.
-Though there is limited research available about its effects and mechanisms, preliminary research does suggest ashwagandha might be effective at fighting stress.
+Though there is limited research available about its effects and mechanisms, preliminary research suggests ashwagandha might be effective at fighting stress.

 According to some, ashwagandha also improves functioning in the endocrine, nervous, and cardiopulmonary systems.
-It is said to have anti-inflammatory and antioxidant properties and to be effective in treating forms of breast cancer as well as anxiety, cognitive impairment, and diabetes.
+It is said to have anti-inflammatory and antioxidant properties and to be effective in treating anxiety and cognitive impairment.
 These claims need more scientific evidence to back them up, and scientists are still unraveling exactly how the herb works and whether there could be unknown side effects.